 Climate alarmism is also known to rely on incompetent and outright fraudulent research, including data fabrication.
-On the other hand, neutral and skeptical scientists frequently used the word “uncertainties” out of politeness, when referring to dubious methods and errors in the works of practitioners, associated with alarmism.
+On the other hand, neutral and skeptical scientists frequently used the word “uncertainties” out of politeness when referring to dubious methods and errors in the works of practitioners associated with alarmism.

 Humans prefer warmer climates to colder ones.
 Have you ever gone on vacation to a colder place?
 Provided with water, food, shadow and nothing else, humans can live in the hottest places on Earth.
-Provided with water, food and clothes, unsheltered persons die from cold within few winter days even in a moderate climate (think Paris).
+Provided with water, food and clothes, unsheltered persons die from cold within a few winter days even in a moderate climate (think Paris).
 In many colder places unsheltered persons die within hours rather than days.

 Life on Earth can exist in all conditions at which salt water remains liquid.
 This is usually -4˚C to 100˚C (25˚F to 212˚F).
 Nowhere on the Earth’s surface does the temperature approach the higher boundary, but in a large part of the Northern Hemisphere the temperature drops below the lower boundary.
 (Simple life forms can survive outside of these boundaries and warm-blooded animals can live in below freezing conditions maintaining their body temperature through metabolism, to be accurate).
 On planet Earth, warmer is usually better.